Omensah-15/cleanr/README.md

 # CleanR

-A lightweight command-line tool for cleaning CSV files.
-Trim whitespace, remove duplicates, normalize column names, and handle large files — all in one command.
+CleanR is a fast, memory-efficient, command-line CSV cleaner designed for data analysts, engineers, and anyone who wants to clean and prepare CSV data in seconds.
+Stop wasting time hunting through spreadsheet menus — CleanR automates everything with one command.

 ---